 Hello.
 My name is Louis.

-We knew we wanted to make it work, we knew we belonged with each other.
+We knew we wanted to make it work; we knew we belonged with each other.
 But we didn’t know how to love each other in this new space.
 So we looked for help.
 It wasn’t easy.
-We felt really vulnerable and didn’t know where to start.
-We also felt helpless, powerless on our own, and desprately wanted someone to help us understand what was going on, to reconnect.
+We felt vulnerable and didn’t know where to start.
+We also felt helpless, powerless on our own, and desperately wanted someone to help us understand what was going on, to reconnect.

 And then one day, by sheer chance, we were invited to attend an Imago Therapy workshop.
-This was all new to us and we were introduced to an amazing Imago therapist who journeyed with us to a new place of connection and intimacy.
-We had such an powerful experience, it changed our lives for ever.
+This was all new to us; and we were introduced to an amazing Imago therapist who journeyed with us to a new place of connection and intimacy.
+We had such a powerful experience, and it changed our lives forever.

 It was then that I decided to give my life to couples counselling.

 For the last fourteen years, I have been practicing as a marriage counselor and therapist, and it has been my greatest joy to see countless marriages and “impossible” situations restored to childlike wholeness.

 Clinical Imago Therapist (Imago International)

 Spiritual Director (Centre for Spirituality; University of Pretoria)